caocmai/Renting-Out-Space-V2/README.md

 # renting-out-space-v2

-A website where users can post listings of a space they want to rent out
+A website where users can post listings of a available spaces they want to rent out

 ### Prerequisites